 Most committees are very strict about not accepting applications past the posted due date.
 Deadlines are of paramount importance.
-If there is a campus deadline, the application and all supporting materials are due in Howarth 11J by NOON on the deadline date.
+If there is a campus deadline, the application and all supporting materials are due in Howarth 114J by NOON on the deadline date.
 Materials submitted for campus deadlines should be as complete and professional as you would submit to an external review committee.

 If necessary, the Graduate Fellowship Advisory Committee (GFAC) will review your application, interview you and give you feedback.
 Those applications are reviewed and outstanding applications are then nominated to be forwarded to the national foundations/organizations.
-You will continue to make finishing touches to the application with the Fellowships Director and Faculty Representative until you have a polished document.
+You will continue to make finishing touches to the application with the Associate Director of Fellowships and Faculty Representative until you have a polished document.
 For institutionally-nominated scholarships, you will turn in the final copy and all supporting materials to the Fellowships Office well before the deadline.
 The nomination letter will be written and the completed application mailed to the foundation or organization which will judge it.

 If you have further questions, don't hesitate to ask the Fellowships Office.